eclipse-thingweb/test-things/README.md

 You can start the devices inside a container, for that running `docker-compose -f docker-compose-infra.yml -f docker-compose-things.yml up` at the root directory builds and runs the containers.
 For custom configuration, take a look at the `Dockerfile` of each device or [docker-compose-things.yml](./docker-compose-things.yml).

 [docker-compose-things.yml](./docker-compose-things.yml) consists of the docker configuration of the things.
-[docker-compose-infra.yml](./docker-compose-infra.yml) consists of the docker configuration of additional tools such as traefik, prometheus, grafana and cadvisor.
+[docker-compose-infra.yml](./docker-compose-infra.yml) consists of the docker configuration of additional tools such as traefik, prometheus, grafana, cadvisor and portainer.

 After the run, as default, the devices are accessible at: